JaccoR/hass-entso-e/README.md

 ### HACS

-Add https://github.com/JaccoR/hass-entso-e to your HACS custom repositories and install through HACS.
+Search for "ENTSO-e" when adding HACS integrations and add "ENTSO-e Transparency Platform".
 Restart Home Assistant and add the integration through your settings.

 ------
 ## Configuration